-Nimbus Data Systems Inc. today said its third-generation all-flash storage array will include a new process and significant improvements in speed and capacity when
+Nimbus Data Systems Inc. today said its third-generation all-flash storage array will include a new process and significant improvements in speed and capacity when it is released later this year.

 The Gemini flash array can scale to 48 TB in a 2U device.
 Nimbus claims it can sustain 1,000,000 IOPS and will offer a 10-year warranty -- about twice as long as the expected maximum life of most flash systems.